steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 } RangeTblEntry;
 ```

-relkind, used to specify the type of table we are trying to work on, the following shows that we only want to work with table of `RELKIND_RELATION` that is `ordinary table`
+relkind, used to specify the type of table we are trying to work on, the following shows that we only want to work with a table of `RELKIND_RELATION` that is `ordinary table`

 ```rs
 if table_entry.relkind as u8 != RELKIND_RELATION {